alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 At the time of writing Dr Whitaker is the only enforcing member of the Code of Conduct reporting team.

 Once a committee has been formed, the committee will agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the Autistica/Turing citizen science project will break the tie.
+If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the Autistica/Turing citizen science project, will break the tie.

 Possible responses may include: